 3 – These types of books can be really hard to find.
 So, I’d like to introduce you to a few new adventures.

-10 Steps to Girlfriend Status by Cynthia T. Toney
+8 Notes to a Nobody by Cynthia T. Toney

 All these books can be found on Amazon.
-I’ve set links, just click on the highlighted titles.
+I’ve set links – just click on the highlighted titles.
 For those who don’t use Amazon you can also check Barnes and Noble online or www.indiebound.org where you can search for books and the local bookstores that might carry them or order them directly from the website.
-You can also ask a local bookstore to order the books for you.
+You can also ask your local bookstore or library to order the books for you.

 If you’ve come across this post on Facebook and would like to get my monthly reviews sent directly to your inbox, you can sign up on my website – www.LesleaWahl.com.